$K^+\Lambda(1520)$ photoproduction at forward angles near threshold with the BGOOD experiment: Results and interpretation

 \section{Results and interpretation}

 The differential cross section for \kaonangle{} $> 0.9$ is shown in Fig.~\ref{fig:cs} (filled black circles).
 The data provide the first measurements with high precision close to threshold, achieving a resolution in $W$ of approximately 10\,MeV which is 2.5 times finer than previous LEPS data~\cite{kohri10} with similar statistical precision.
-Superimposed is the effective Lagrangian model of He and Chen~\cite{he12} which was fitted to the LEPS data.
-There is a good agreement to the model calculation, with a reduced $\chi^2$ of 1.96 when only including the statistical errors, however when combining the systematic and statistical errors in quadrature, a reduced $\chi^2$ of 1.04 is achieved.
-The data support the case for the contact term to dominate the cross section close to threshold.
+Superimposed are the effective Lagrangian models of He and Chen~\cite{he12}, Xie and Nieves~\cite{xie10,xie14} and Wei et. al~\cite{wie21} which were fitted to previous LEPS and CLAS data and give good agreement to the BGOOD data.
+The He and Chen model, for example has a reduced $\chi^2$ of 1.96 when only including the statistical errors, however when combining the systematic and statistical errors in quadrature, a reduced $\chi^2$ of 1.04 is achieved.
+The model of Wie et al.~used a global fit to differential cross section data and beam asymmetry measurements for both Fits A and B (including either $N(2060)5/2^-$ or $N(2120)3/2^-$ respectively), with both giving a reasonable agreement.
+In all cases, the BGOOD data support the case for the contact term to dominate the cross section close to threshold, and it is anticipated that the improved statistical precision will further constrain effective Lagrangian fit parameters in future analyses.